Unit 3.1

 We use the past perfect tense:

-- For something that happened in the past but is important at the time of reporting;
+- for something that happened in the past but is important at the time of reporting;

-- In reported speech;
+- in reported speech;

-- To talk about a completed action that happened earlier than another past action;
+- to talk about a completed action that happened earlier than another past action;

-- To talk about long-lasting past actions;
+- to talk about long-lasting past actions;

-- When we refer to specific events that happened in the past;
+- when we refer to specific events that happened in the past;

-- With the third conditional.
+- with the third conditional.

 Summary

-The past perfect is used to talk about actions or events that took place earlier than other past actions, in reported speech and with the third conditional.
+Past perfect is used to talk about actions or events that took place earlier than other past actions, in reported speech and with the third conditional.

 We can use it in its different forms:

-- Affirmative: We start with the subject followed by had and the past participle of a verb.
+- affirmative: we start with the subject followed by had and the past participle of a verb.

-- Negative: We start with the subject followed by had not and the past participle of a verb.
+- negative: we start with the subject followed by had not and the past participle of a verb.

-- Interrogative: We start with had followed by the subjectand the past participle of a verb (the sentence ends with a question mark).
+- interrogative: we start with had followed by the subject and the past participle of a verb (the sentence ends with a question mark).

 For example: